jvrana/Pillowtalk/README.md

 The goals of **Marshpillow** is to create python models that:
 * are compact
 * are easily scalable
+* are easily maintained through changes to some API
 * have a live connection to an API

 ## Status